allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - PermissionException - When the identity request an action that it does not have permission to do so, a PermissionException is thrown.
  - RateLimitException - An exception for gateway rate limits.
  - ErrorResponseException - An exception for Json Error Responses.
- - httpErrorException - An exception for Http Error Codes.
+ - HttpErrorException - An exception for Http Error Codes.
+ - ScopeException - When the identity try to access a resource outside of its scopes.

 ## Utility
  - Cache - Cache objects into a customized list.
  - Seekable - Multi-threaded future.
  - DataUtils - Utilities for I/O and data.
- - MessageUtils - Message and String utilities.
  - Log
    - Logger - Official Logger for JCord.
    - LogMode - The logger mode, used to filter logs for the JCordLogger.